scala/scala-lang/blog/_posts/2024-03-18-scam-response.md

 - Report the fraud to the companies the scammers impersonate.
 - Stay informed via the Scala Center's official channels.
 Also, coordinate with your local community, e.g., the Scala's Indian community made a [thread](https://www.reddit.com/r/developersIndia/comments/1axvs2p/new_scam_alert_guys_it_is_a_massive_elaborate/)  on Reddit where they discuss the issue.

 As this is an ongoing incident, please stay vigilant.
-You can read the previous article on the matter, which contains some useful tips on how to detect the scam [here](https://scala-lang.org/blog/2024/03/01/fake-scala-courses.html).
+You can read the [previous article on the matter](https://scala-lang.org/blog/2024/03/01/fake-scala-courses.html) which contains some useful tips on how to detect the scam.

 We would also like to extend our empathy to those who suffered from this scam.
 It is truly unfortunate that Scala itself got pulled in this elaborate scam.
 We would like to remind everyone that Scala is an open source language and that all Scala MOOCs produced and maintained by the Scala Center and EPFL employees are [available for free](https://docs.scala-lang.org/online-courses.html).
 And finally, whereas today Scala is targeted, tomorrow it can be another technology.
 Keep your eyes open and stay safe. 🙏